animatedmax/spring-data-geode/src/main/markdown/index.md

 To minimize network traffic, each client can separately define its own 'interests' policies, indicating to Apache Geode the data it actually requires.
-In Spring Data for Apache Geode, 'interests' can be defined for each client Region separately.
+In Spring Data for GemFire, 'interests' can be defined for each client Region separately.
 Both key-based and regular expression-based interest types are supported.